 The mission of the Edible Schoolyard Project is to build and share a national edible education curriculum for pre-kindergarten through high school.
-We envision gardens and kitchens as interactive classrooms for all academic subjects, and a free, nutritious, organic lunch for every student.
+We envision gardens and kitchens as interactive classrooms for all academic subjects, and a sustainable, delicious, and free lunch for every student.
 Integrating this curriculum into schools can transform the health and values of every child in America.

 The Edible Schoolyard Network at edibleschoolyard.org supports the creation, growth, and enrichment of the edible education field.
 The website maps the movement and enables edible education practitioners and supporters to exchange ideas and best practices, and build an edible education curriculum for all schools.